Peptides for the skin? Do you need them?

 Even so, clinical trials demonstrate the potential synergy between vitamin A and Matrixyl 3000.

-So, if your goal is to reduce the visible signs of ageing and future-proof your skin, then combining Matrixyl 3000 with vitamin A & C will give you an excellent anti-ageing regimen.
+So, if you aim to reduce the visible signs of ageing and future-proof your skin, combining Matrixyl 3000 with vitamins A & C will give you an excellent anti-ageing regimen.

 Peptides for anti-ageing.

 Matrixyl (Palmitoyl Pentapeptide-4).
-Will stimulate collagen synthesis and elastin.
-Comparable to retinol without the irritation (although, I wouldn’t be without the all-important vitamin A).
+It will stimulate collagen synthesis and elastin.
+It’s comparable to retinol without the irritation (although I wouldn’t be without the all-important vitamin A).

-Matrixyl 3000 (Palmitoyl Oligopeptide (also known as Palmitoyl Hexapeptide-12 or Palmitoyl Tridpeptide 1), and Palmitoyl Tetrapeptide-7).
-This combination of peptides repairs damaged tissues and support the synthesis of collagen and elastin.
-This combination is now widely more popular in formulations than its predecessor Matrxyl.
+Matrixyl 3000 (Palmitoyl Oligopeptide (Palmitoyl Hexapeptide-12 or Palmitoyl Tridpeptide 1), and Palmitoyl Tetrapeptide-7).
+This combination of peptides repairs damaged tissues and supports collagen and elastin synthesis.
+This combination is now more popular in formulations than its predecessor, Matrxyl.

 Trylagen (Tripeptide-1&10).
 Tripeptide-1 is a communicating peptide known to work with copper in the skin.
-It will repair skin tissue that has begun to deteriorate due to age and sun exposure helping to rebuild the skin.
-The skin will look and feel smoother and firmer, and Tripeptide 10 inhibits the mallard reaction and reduce the effects of A.G.E.s.
+It will repair skin tissue that has begun to deteriorate due to age and sun exposure, helping to rebuild the skin.
+The skin will look and feel smoother and firmer, and Tripeptide 10 inhibits the mallard reaction and reduces the effects of Advanced Glycation End Products or AGEs.

 Matrixyl Synthe 6 (Palmitoyl Tripeptide-38).
-Smoothes out wrinkles by stimulating constituents of the skin matrix and dermal-epidermal junction (collagen I, II, IV, fibronectin, hyaluronic acid, and laminin 5).
+Smoothes out wrinkles by stimulating skin matrix components and dermal-epidermal junction, which consists of collagen I, II, IV, fibronectin, hyaluronic acid, and laminin 5.

 The Neuro-peptides.

 Argireline (Acetyl Hexapeptide-8).
-A peptide alternative to muscle relaxing cosmetic injections preventing the formation of fine lines and wrinkles.
+A peptide alternative to muscle relaxing cosmetic injections prevents fine lines and wrinkles formation.

 Synake (Dipeptide diaminobutyroyl benzyl amide diacetate).
 A synthetic neuropeptide can mimic the effects of Walgerin 1(a peptide found in snake venom), which acts as a muscle relaxant.